Sustainable Fashion: The Environmental Impact of Linen Silk vs. Cotton Silk

 Note- RaaHaa Fabrics (OPC) Private Limited takes credit for all the content (photographs, text) in this article.

 Eri silk is known to be one of the four prominent silk available.
-It is also known as “Peace Silk,” for when the fabric is rolled and made, it does not kill the silkworm, restoring its life, hence the name.
+It is also known as “Peace Silk,” or “Ahimsa silk” among the locals. for when the fabric is rolled and made, the process does not kill the silkworm, restoring its life, hence the name.

 The Properties of Eri Silk

-~ Eri silk is known to have a different texture compared to other silks.
+Eri silk has a different texture compared to other silks.
 It has a similar texture and look to cotton than silk.
 Due to this, it differs in terms of washing, drying, and storing from the other silks available in the market.

 The Cycle of Eri Silk